alvaroschipper/floriade-maas/README.md

 If you want to use the Angular App on mobile, you need to have an SSL certificate.
 [Create](http://www.habilelabs.io/create-self-signed-ssl-certificate/) your own SSL certificates and put them in the ssl folder.

-## API Key

-Enter your own Google API key in the apikey.ts file.
-The Google API key can be retreived [here](http://console.developers.google.com/).

 ## Development server with SSL